bhits/discovery-server/README.md

 # Discovery Server

 The Discovery Server *([Eureka from Netflix OSS](https://github.com/Netflix/eureka))* is one of the key tenets of a microservice based architecture.
-It facilitates the Consent2Share (C2S) microservices to dynamically discover each other and promotes the scalability of C2S system.
+It facilitates the Consent2Share (C2S) microservices to dynamically discover each other and promotes the scalability of the C2S system.
 It provides the following:

- + Registry of Consent2Share (C2S) service instances,
+ + Registry of C2S service instances
- + Provides means for C2S service instances to register, de-register and query instances with the registry,
+ + Provides means for C2S service instances to register, de-register and query instances with the registry
  + Registry propagation to other C2S microservice (Eureka client) and Discovery Server (Eureka server cluster) instances